huijing/personal-website-v3/src/content/blog/2020-04-29-nexmo-screenshare-video-chat.md

 ![Slightly better but still somewhat broken layout](https://cdn.glitch.com/07aa0118-9218-4f3e-8a7c-398d7b220f01%2Fhalfway.jpg?v=1587026276208)

 It's slightly better than the start but still looks broken.
-Let's fix that up with some CSS and Javascript (to toggle the required CSS classes).
+Let's fix that up with some CSS and JavaScript (to toggle the required CSS classes).

 Let's remove the original `.screen` styles from `style.css`: